jnixy/agency-level-fatal-OIS/README.md

 I'm building a database of fatal officer-involved shootings at the agency-year level, going back in time as far as possible.
 [This recent article in *The Lancet*](https://t.co/zDLTHrysAv) suggests police are killing more people today than they did in the 1980s, but [I remain skeptical](https://twitter.com/jnixy/status/1635677916762886149).
 Thus, I'm trying to compile annual counts of people shot and killed by on-duty officers for as many agencies as I can.

+...So far, I've got at least a few years of data for **134** agencies.

 ## Methods and Sources

 I started with this excellent book: